junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean squints at the symbol on his necklace.
 "I swear I've seen it somewhere," he says, but he has to rack his brain to remember where or what the meaning might be.
 But definitely, most definitely from one of the lore books in the bunker when they were doing research on how to summon and trap Anubis for Lily Sunder, which means, if his luck is as good as ever, this guy might be in the same tier as Anubis.
 Awesome.
 So much for a peaceful pie trip.

 The Pharaoh starts speaking, welcoming the guests and glorifying the Nile and their gods for another year of good harvest, yada yada yada.
 It doesn't escape Dean's notice that every now and then, the suspicious creature-looking man bends over to the Pharaoh's ear and murmurs something.
-That's how the next paragraph of speech continues.
+That's how the next paragraph of the speech continues.
 Not even a very subtle mind-control trick, Dean thinks, glancing around, almost expecting more people to notice the abnormality up there right before everyone's eyes, only to find them have their heads low and bowed, listening to the speech of the probably God-like ruler to them.
 Classic.

 Dean leans forward -- Cas's seat is closer to the front of the table, so from where they stand now, if Dean leans forward, his lips are right behind Cas's ear.
 He whispers, "Please tell me I'm not the only one thinking this looks sketchy."

 "You're not, but now isn't a good time," Cas urges quietly.
 "He might be able to hear you."

 From this distance?
 Dean is just about to ask before he can stop himself, thinking twice.
-Ancient Egypt is a land of gods, just like Greece and Roman.
+Ancient Egypt is a land of gods, just like Greece and Rome.
 They are used to call them pagan gods, but gods nonetheless.
 Who knows what this one can do?
 And from the look of Cas's tightened jaw, he probably knows some insights.
 Might as well wait to see how it plays out before jumping into the fire again.
 For once, Dean shuts his mouth wisely as told.

-The speech drags on and on, after the praising for the god Ra of the sun, Horus of the sky, then something about the Nile, some other announcements in the change of the royal structure, the demotion of the Vizier, the decision of building higher walls as the city fortress, the higher amount in the tribute.
+The speech drags on and on, after the praise for the god Ra of the sun, Horus of the sky, then something about the Nile, some other announcements in the change of the royal structure, the demotion of the Vizier, the decision of building higher walls as the city fortress, the higher amount in the tribute.
 Dean finds the man's voice hypnotic.
 He can't hold back a yawn coming out of his mouth.

 The speech stops abruptly.
 The silence feels choking, the air heavy and venomous.